Tyler-Hardin/rust-regex/README.md

 This library implements an API for (a small subset of) regular expressions.
-It supports groups, alternatives, sequences, * repeats, and character literals.
+It supports groups, alternatives, sequences, * and + repeats, and character literals.
 It only supports matching (a whole string) and not searching within a string.

 A usage example: